sbsimonsays/wellbell_fe/README.md

 # WellBell Wellness App
-Helping you take care of you - anywhere, anytime WellBell is a digital application designed to help you unplug from your daily grind and reconnect with your wellbeing.
+Helping you take care of you - anywhere, anytime.
+WellBell is a digital application designed to help you unplug from your daily grind and reconnect with your wellbeing.
 <img src="public/wellbell-teal.png"/>